• Home

 Recipe Tips & Variations

 • Add dried cranberries!
-If you want to add a sweet element to this savory side dish you can toss in dried cranberries with the pecans.
+If you want to add a sweet element to this savory side dish you can toss in dried cranberries at the end.

 • Add walnuts! - If you only have walnuts or prefer them to pecans you can use them in place of the pecans.